mc-nya/FedNest/README.md

-# FedNest: Bilevel Federated Learning
+# FedNest: Federated Bilevel Optimization

-Only experiments on MNIST and CIFAR10 (both IID and non-IID) is produced by far.

 Note: The scripts will be slow without the implementation of parallel computing.